cs205-group11/amazon-recommendation-system/index.md

 ![alt text](./fig/als.png)

-where X and Y are the latent matrices consisting of summarization of each individual user and item in *k* dimension, assuming overall we have *n* users and *m* items.
+where X and Y are the latent matrices consisting of latent vectors for each individual user and item in *k* dimension, assuming overall we have *n* users and *m* items.
 They have the following form:

 ![alt text](./fig/XandY.png)